codewithhades/quarkus-basic-setup/README.md

-# Quarkus :pencil2: REST API
+# Quarkus :wrench: Basic setup

 ## About Quarkus and this example